| | | | |

 Prepare the Gratin

-• Heat the oven to 400°F and butter an 11-inch gratin dish or 2-quart casserole.
+• Heat the oven to 400°F and grease an 11-inch gratin dish or 3-quart casserole.

 Buttered gratin baking dish for a potato and gruyere gratin recipe.

-• Combine the cream, garlic, herbs, and a dash of each salt and pepper in a large saucepan, then place it over medium heat.
-Heat just until it starts to boil.
+• Combine the cream, garlic, herbs, and a dash of each salt and pepper in a large saucepan and place it over medium heat.
+Heat just until the mixture comes to a simmer.
 Remove from the heat, taste, and add salt and pepper as needed.
 Add the sliced potatoes to the cream mixture.

 Layering a potato gratin with caramelized onions and Gruyere cheese.

 • Arrange about 1/3 of the potato slices in a slightly overlapping layer in the gratin dish.
-Sprinkle generously with salt and pepper.
+Sprinkle with salt and pepper.
 Top with half of the caramelized onions and 1/3 of the Gruyère.
 Repeat with another 1/3 of the potatoes, salt and pepper, the remaining caramelized onion, and another 1/3 of Gruyère.
 Finish with a layer of the remaining potatoes, salt, and pepper.
-Press the potatoes down and add the remaining cream mixture.
-Sprinkle with the remaining Gruyère and Parmesan.
+Press the potatoes down, then pour any remaining cream mixture over them.
+Sprinkle with the remaining Gruyère and the grated Parmesan.

 Potato gratin ready to bake with Gruyere cheese and Parmesan topping.